How-to Create a Brand New Website & Rank in Google in Just 1 Week

 • How long people stay on your site

 This data is essential for understanding what’s working so you can do more of it.
+Here’s the new tutorial showing you how-to setup Google Analytics correctly.

 Step 6: Creating Google Ads for an Initial Boost